To be notified when parts needed for a service call are available via used/returned equipment designated for parts use.

-When a machine is removed from service, the suggested practice is to remove all salvageable parts and put them into inventory at $0 for future use.
+When a machine is removed from service the suggested practice is to remove all salvageable parts and put them into inventory at $0 for future use.
 Sometimes this takes a while, however, as often techs will work on it when they 'have nothing better to do.'
-This alert will advise you when a call is placed on hold for Parts and you have Equipment of the same model awaiting parts harvest.
-It also has some awareness of parts that can be used on multiple models, so for instance, if the call in question is for a C7000 and you happen to have a C6000 awaiting salvage and the two share the part in common you will be notified to check.
+This alert will advise you when a call is placed on hold for parts and you have equipment of the same model awaiting parts harvest.
+It also provides awareness of parts which can be used on multiple models.
+For instance if the call in question is for a C7000 and you happen to have a C6000 awaiting salvage and the two share the part in common, you will be notified to check.

 **Please see below on how to create this Custom Property in eAuto (this alert auto installs so we do not auto create the Custom Property for you)

 This alert relies on Custom Property listed in your VariableZ (defaults to ZCJ_ModelSameAs).
-You can make name of Custom Property anything you like, just be sure your VariableZ is populated with the name you assign to the Custom Property Attribute in eAuto.
+You can name the Custom Property anything you like, just be sure your VariableZ is populated with the name you assign to the Custom Property Attribute in eAuto.

 Create the Attribute via Lists & Codes / Attributes / New